Skip to main content

 1. You are rendering existing HTML/CSS you do not control.
 If you receive HTML from a CMS, email template system, or third-party API and need to convert it to PDF, Puppeteer renders arbitrary HTML.
 Forme requires you to rewrite the template in JSX.

 2. You need full CSS support.
-Forme supports a subset of CSS (flexbox, basic typography, borders, backgrounds).
-If your templates rely on CSS Grid, CSS animations, position: absolute, or other advanced CSS features, Puppeteer handles all of them.
+Forme supports a subset of CSS (flexbox, positioning, typography, borders, backgrounds).
+If your templates rely on CSS Grid, CSS animations, or other advanced CSS features, Puppeteer handles all of them.

 4. You need JavaScript execution.
 If your template includes client-side JavaScript that modifies the DOM before rendering (e.g., charting libraries, dynamic calculations), Puppeteer executes it.
 Forme templates are static at render time.